What’s on in the area

 One of the joys of a visit to Manchester is the fact that this is a compact city that’s easy to get around – you’re never far from another great place to visit.
 A trip to the Whitworth is no different, with a clutch of other museums, galleries and attractions nearby.

 The Whitworth is part of the University of Manchester.
 Just along Oxford Road, and housed inside the neo-Gothic, Alfred Waterhouse-designed campus, is our sister organisation, Manchester Museum.
 With over four million objects in its stores, including the hugely popular full-size replica skeleton of Stan, the T.Rex, this is one of the UK’s leading university museums.
 Another one of our sister organisations can be found in Platt Fields Park; the Gallery of Costume is a gem of a gallery that, housed inside a Grade II-listed Georgian house, holds one of the most important costume collections in the country.
 Nearby too is Elizabeth Gaskell’s House, a beautifully restored home with period rooms, villa garden and a tea room for visitors to enjoy.

-A walk down Oxford Road takes you past Contact, one of the most innovative theatre, spoken word and performance spaces in the UK, and on to the campus that belongs to MMU.
-Here, you’ll find the newly built Manchester School of Art – the largest art school outside London – the tiny Grosvenor Square and, tucked away inside the Sir Kenneth Green Library, MMU’s Special Collections archive.
+A walk down Oxford Road takes you past Contact, one of the most innovative theatre, spoken word and performance spaces in the UK, and on the Manchester Metropolitan University campus.
+Here, you’ll also find the newly built Manchester School of Art – the largest art school outside London – the tiny Grosvenor Square and, tucked away inside the Sir Kenneth Green Library, MMU’s Special Collections archive.
 This contains 175 years’ worth of art and design, from rare children’s books to Victoria ephemera.
 Also close by, at 62 Nelson street, is the historically significant Pankhurst Centre.
 This was the home of Emmeline Pankhurst and where the Women's Social and Political Union, later known as the suffragette movement, was founded.

 Manchester city centre is our immediate neighbourhood and as culturally rich.
 At its heart sits Manchester Art Gallery, whose incredible Victorian collections are matched by exciting contemporary exhibitions, while just across the road is the stunning Central Library.
 Nearby you’ll find the Bridgewater Hall, a purpose-built concert venue that’s home to the Hallé Orchestra, and the Royal Exchange Theatre.